rapiddweller/rapiddweller-benerator-ce/doc/troubleshooting.md

 info (like XML).

 If all used files have the same encoding and it is different to your system's encoding, you can change set benerator's default encoding by the
--Dfile.encoding environment setting (e.g. by adding -Dfile.encoding=iso-8859-1 to the BENERATOR_OPTS in the script files)
+-Dfile.encoding environment setting (e.g. by adding `-Dfile.encoding=iso-8859-1` to the `BENERATOR_OPTS` in the script files)

-When generating data in heterogeneous environments, it is good practice to set the defaultEncoding property of the benerator descriptor file's root element.
-If only single files have a different encoding, you can specify an encoding properts for all built-in file importers and file-based consumers.
+When generating data in heterogeneous environments, it is good practice setting the defaultEncoding property of the benerator descriptor file's root element.
+If only single files have a different encoding, you can specify an encoding property for all built-in file importers and file-based consumers.

 A typical error that may arise from wrong file encoding configuration is that file import (e.g. for a CSV file) stops before the end of file is